 Every homeowner’s situation is different, and no two losses are alike, so how the legislation affects each individual’s policy and claims settlement may vary.
-Marsh PCS is actively monitoring the current claims landscape to see how our core insurers are implementing changes in their claims settlement practices as a result of legislation.
+Marsh McLennan Agency Private Client Services (MMA PCS) is actively monitoring the current claims landscape to see how our core insurers are implementing changes in their claims settlement practices as a result of legislation.

 Some insurers have announced significant rate increases in order to offset higher losses as a result of the wildfires.
 Other insurers are choosing to update their underwriting guidelines and write fewer new policies in high-risk areas.
 This translates into less coverage availability for homeowners seeking alternative insurance for properties in high-risk areas.
 Some insurers are also exercising their option to non-renew or cancel policies on homes not exempted by these new laws.